-Retirement Board policies permit the Employees' Retirement System to use investments of the pension plan to enter into securities lending transactions, which are loans of securities to broker-dealers and other entities for collateral with a simultaneous agreement to return collateral for the same securities in the future.
+Retirement Board policies permit the Employees' Retirement System to use investments of the pension plan to enter into securities lending transactions, which are loans of securities to brokerdealers and other entities for collateral with a simultaneous agreement to return collateral for the same securities in the future.
 The System's securities custodian is an agent in lending the Plan's securities for cash collateral, U.S. government securities, and irrevocable letters of credit of 102% for domestic securities lent and 105% for international securities lent.
-As of June 30, 2014, the Employees' Retirement System had no credit risk exposure to borrowers because the amounts the Employees' Retirement System owes the borrowers exceed the amounts the borrowers owe the Employees' Retirement System.
+As of June 30, 2015, the Employees' Retirement System had no credit risk exposure to borrowers because the amounts the Employees' Retirement System.

 Contracts with the lending agent require them to indemnify the Employees' Retirement System under certain circumstances if the borrowers fail to return the securities (and if the collateral is inadequate to replace the securities lent) or fail to pay the System for income distributions by the securities issuers while the securities are on loan.
 The risk of any loss of collateral or investment of cash collateral (including a loss of income or principal, or loss of market value thereon) lies with the System, except for losses resulting from negligence or intentional misconduct of the agent in performing the duties allocated under the securities lending agreement with respect to collateral.
-During the year ended June 30, 2014, there were no violations of legal or contractual provisions, and no borrower or lending agent default losses known to the securities lending agent.
+During the year ended June 30, 2015, there were no violations of legal or contractual provisions, and no borrower or lending agent default losses known to the securities lending agent.

-In lending securities, cash collateral is invested in the lending agent's short-term investment pool, which as of June 30, 2014, had a weighted average maturity of 37 days.
+In lending securities, cash collateral is invested in the lending agent's short-term investment pool, which as of June 30, 2015, had a weighted average maturity of 26 days.
 The relationship between the maturities of the investment pool and the System's loans is affected by the maturities of the securities loans made by other entities that use the agent's pool, which the System cannot determine.
 Cash collateral may also be invested separately in term loans, in which case the maturity of the collateral investment generally matches the term of the loan.
 Noncash collateral cannot be pledged or sold unless the borrower defaults.
-All securities loans can be terminated on demand by either the lender or the borrower, although the average term of overall loans for the System was approximately 115 days.
+All securities loans can be terminated on demand by either the lender or the borrower, although the average term of overall loans for the System was approximately 110 days.
 There are no dividends or coupon payments owing on the securities lent.
 Cash received as collateral on securities lending transactions is reported as an asset of the System with a corresponding liability.

-As of June 30, 2014, the fair value of securities on loan was \$129,511.
-The total cash and noncash collateral held by the System's custodian to secure these securities on loan was valued at \$126,604 (all cash collateral).
+As of June 30, 2015, the fair value of securities on loan, which was comprised of Global Equities, US Corporate Fixed Equities, US Equities, and US Government Fixed Equities, was \$108,548.
+The total cash collateral held by the System's custodian to secure these securities on loan was valued at \$106,202.